ssnau/blocking/README.md

 ###[2014-12-4]

-- I've host the project on [Blocking](http://blocking.liuxijin.com), you can visit it and have try.
+- I've host the project on [Blocking](http://blocking.liuxijin.com), you can visit it and have a try.
-- Once you commit a request your snippet will save forever.
+- Once you commit a request your snippet will be saved forever.
 Just don't forget the snippet code in the url.

 ####[2014-11-28]

  - You can now use {{no-cache}} to eliminate cache problem, otherwise you will meet cache hit from the resources in the same name.

  - A div will get background image if you assign 'sp1' as its class.
 The tailing `1` means the image will get 1s latency.
-However, you can also use `sp2`, `sp3` up to `sp10.
+However, you can also use `sp2`, `sp3` up to `sp10`.

 ####[2014-11-27]